-For fiscal year October 1, 2018 - September 30, 2019, Public Housing accomplishments were as follows:
+For fiscal year October 1, 2019 - September 30, 2020, Public Housing accomplishments were as follows ollows: Performance Measure FY2020 Target FY2020 Outcome Definition

-Performance Measure FY2019 Target FY2019 Outcome Definition Public Housing Program Percent Rents Uncollected Gross tenant rents receivable for the fiscal year (FY) divided by the amount of tenant rents billed during the FY. ≤5% 3% Occupancy Rate The ratio of occupied public housing units available as of the last day of the fiscal year will be greater than or equal to the target benchmark. ≥98% 92.97% Emergency Work Orders Completed or Abated in <24 Hours The percentage of emergency work orders that completed or abated within 24 hours of issuance of the work order shall be greater than or equal to the target benchmark.
+Public Housing Program Percent Rents Uncollected Gross tenant rents receivable for the fiscal year (FY) divided by the amount of tenant rents billed during the FY. < 5% Collection enforcement suspended due to COVID- 19 Occupancy Rate The ratio of occupied public housing units available as of the last day of the fiscal year will be greater than or equal to the target benchmark. ≥98% 94.27% Emergency Work Orders Completed or Abated in <24 Hours The percentage of emergency work orders that completed or abated within 24 hours of issuance of the work order shall be greater than or equal to the target benchmark.
 100% 100% Percent Annual Inspections Completed The percentage of public housing units receiving an inspection prior to the end of the fiscal year.
-100% 100%
+100% 60% Suspended due to COVID- 19

-For fiscal year October 1, 2018 - September 30, 2019, HCV accomplishments were as follows:
+For fiscal year October 1, 2019 - September 30, 2020, HCV accomplishments were as follows:

-Performance Measure Definition FY2019Target FY2019 Outcome Definition Housing Choice Voucher Program Budget Utilization Rate The expenditure of Calendar Year 2018 Housing Choice Vouchers annual budget allocation. ≥98% 84% Percent Annual Inspections Completed The percentage of all occupied units under contract that are inspected.
-100% 90% Quality Control Inspections The percentage of all previously inspected units having a quality control inspection during the FY shall be equal to or greater than the target by the last day of the Fiscal Year.
-17 67
+Performance Measure FY2020 Target FY2020 Outcome Definition

+Housing Choice Voucher Program Budget Utilization Rate The expenditure of Calendar Year 2020 Housing Choice Vouchers annual budget allocation. ≥ 98% 95% Percent Annual Inspections Completed The percentage of all occupied units under contract that are inspected.
+100% 100% Quality Control Inspections The percentage of all previously inspected units having a quality control inspection during the FY shall be equal to or greater than the target by the last day of the Fiscal Year.
+17 Suspended due to COVID- 19